benpollarduk/NetAF/README.md

 The [NetAF.Imaging](https://github.com/benpollarduk/NetAF.Imaging) extension package can be used to extend the basic NetAF visual functions to allow conversion of images to visuals that can be displayed in a game.

+#### NO_COLOR
+NetAF supports the [NO_COLOR](https://no-color.org/) standard through the NO_COLOR environment variable.
+To disable color in console output add the NO_COLOR environment variable and assign it a non-zero value.
+This will disable color output on the console.

 ### Maps
 Maps are automatically generated for regions and rooms, and can be viewed with the **map** command: